astrolamb/ceffyl/README.md

 ```bash
 conda install -c conda-forge ceffyl
 ```
+Then update to the latest version using github and pip!

 ## data
 Download representations of PTA data to accurately fit spectral models with ceffyl!